Trial of Mihailović et al.: Indictees

 Out of the twenty-four accused individuals mentioned above, ten were tried in absentia.

 Foreign accreditation

-Teams were sent by the agencies TASS, ČTK, PAP, Reuters, Associated Press, Agence France-Presse, United Press, Overseas News Agency, International News Service, the Jewish Telegraphic Agency, Tele Press, the Albanian Telegraphic Agency and the following newspapers: Pravda, Izvestia, The Times, the Daily Worker, The New York Times, the New York Herald Tribune, the News Chronicle, the Daily Express and others.
+Media teams were sent by the news agencies TASS, ČTK, PAP, Reuters, Associated Press, Agence France-Presse, United Press, Overseas News Agency, International News Service, the Jewish Telegraphic Agency, Tele Press, the Albanian Telegraphic Agency and the following newspapers: Pravda, Izvestia, The Times, the Daily Worker, The New York Times, the New York Herald Tribune, the News Chronicle, the Daily Express and others.

 Verdict

 Reading the verdict on Belgrade process.
 From left to right standing: Mihailović, Moljević, Vilović, Radić, Vranješević, Glišić, Jovanović, Dinić, Jonić, Dokić, Mušicki, Pavlović, Marković and Kumanudi.

 Mihailović is quoted as saying, in his final statement, "I wanted much; I began much; but the gale of the world carried away me and my work.".
 "Gale of the world" is sometimes translated "Winds of War."

 The verdict was read on 15 July 1946.
 Mihailović and ten others were sentenced to death by a firing squad (two in absentia).
 An appeal was rejected on 16 July and the nine were executed on 17 July.
 The remaining defendants were sentenced to penalties ranging from 18 months to 20 years in prison.